tehw0lf/airbash/README.md

 ## Usage

-When running Airbash for the first time, running `install.sh` will create the database.
+When running Airbash for the first time, running `install.sh` will create the database, prepare the folder structure and crete shortlinks to both scripts which can be moved to a directory that is on $PATH to allow execution from any location.
 `./airba.sh` starts the script, automatically scanning and attacking targets that are not found in the database.
 `./crackdefault.sh` attempts to break known default key algorithms.